-NZ Govt's Land Grab in Christchurch Residential Red Zone & CBD Frame
+NZ National Govt's Land Grab, Red Zone, Frame

-Red zoners were piggies in the middle, with bullying NZ govt one side & delaying insurers the other side.
-NZ govt had already done deals with insurers, so that NZ govt spent next to nothing, but grabbed red zone land it expediently decreed & insurers got their profits, by hook or by crook, as insurers just used Canterbury quakes as an excuse to increase premiums throughout NZ.
+Red zoners were piggies in the middle, with bullying NZ National govt one side & delaying insurers the other side.
+NZ National govt had already done deals with insurers, so that NZ National govt spent next to nothing, but grabbed red zone land it expediently decreed & insurers got their profits, as insurers used Canterbury quakes as an excuse to increase premiums throughout NZ.

-To recap NZ govt's red zone offers in which NZ govt acquired over 7 000 red zone residential properties:
+Recap of NZ National govt's residential red zone offers to acquire over 7 000 properties:

-CERA's Offer 1 to red zoners: NZ govt used taxpayers' money to "buy" red zoners' land with red zoners handing over their property insurances to NZ govt.
+CERA's Offer 1 to red zoners: NZ National govt used taxpayers' money to "buy" red zoners' land with red zoners handing over their property insurances to NZ National govt.

-NZ govt later used insurers' payouts to recoup taxpayers' money spent.
+NZ National govt later used insurers' payouts to recoup taxpayers' money spent.

-Thus NZ govt land-grabbed all the residential red zone land - over 7 000 properties along riversides & in the Port Hills.
+Thus NZ National govt land-grabbed all residential red zone land - over 7 000 properties along riversides & in the Port Hills.

-If quake shocked residential red zoners didn't comply, NZ govt acted highwayman, threatening to stop services after expiry of its offer deadline, leaving bitter-enders in slum conditions in quake broken homes without electricity, water, sewage connections & rubbished roads.
-NZ govt also threatened compulsory acquisition of red zone residential land if property owners didn't comply.
+If quake shocked, residential red zoners didn't comply, NZ National govt threatened to stop services after expiry of its offer deadline, leaving bitter-enders in slum conditions in quake broken homes without electricity, water, sewage connections & rubbished roads.
+NZ National govt also threatened compulsory acquisition of red zone residential land if property owners didn't comply.

 Most red zoners succumbed to the bullying, took the money & left the red zone.
 Never mind lost equity.
 Some red zone housing was undamaged, just the land was damaged by quakes, leaving perfectly good housing gone to waste.

-What was the point in buying land or property in NZ, if NZ govt could so easily use quakes as excuses to "take" landowners' properties?
+What was the point in buying land or property in NZ, if NZ National govt so easily use quakes as excuses to "take" landowners' properties?
 That happened in Canterbury & 3 years post 04.09.10 quake was still happening, while the rest of NZ looked on & did nothing.
-The totalitarian precedent was set.
-Watch out NZ when the next big quakes hit!

 Besides residential red zoning, CERA's TC3 green zoning of 28 000 residential properties was more piggy in the middle strife, with TC3 green zoners in the middle, battling dithering EQC one side & tardy insurers the other side, for repairs or rebuilds, having endured two winters in crap housing since the 22.02.11 quake.
 Another tale of woe for quake stricken Cantabrians.

 Red zoners were paid out according to 2007 RV, which was unfair due to post quake inflation of the housing market.
-There was some housing development on Christchurch fringes, but NZ govt & Council hadn't released 8 000 new sections for sale & development.
-Due to shortage of sections & housing, NZ govt had decreased housing supply, thus increasing demand for sections, new housing & rentals.
+There was some housing development on Christchurch fringes, but NZ National govt & Council hadn't released 8 000 new sections for sale & development.
+Due to shortage of sections & housing, NZ National govt had decreased housing supply, thus increasing demand for sections, new housing & rentals.
 This inflated Christchurch housing market, although salaries didn't increase in NZ's low wage economy.
-Thus some red zoners couldn't use govt settlements to buy like-for-like in Christchurch & had to leave Christchurch to rebuild on a smaller scale.
+Some red zoners couldn't use NZ National govt settlements to buy like-for-like in Christchurch & left Christchurch to rebuild smaller elsewhere.
 Some red zoners trucked their undamaged houses from the red zone & erected them elsewhere.

-Govt's laissez faire approach to post quake housing: Brownlee - There was no housing crisis & the market would decide.
-Well the market decided alright: Our rent increased twice since the quakes due to rates & insurance increases, according to our landlady.
+CERA minister Brownlee's response: There was no housing crisis & the market would decide.
+The market decided alright: Our rent increased twice since the quakes due to rates & insurance increases, according to our landlady.
 The first post quake increase caused our rent to be 54% of breadwinner Leah's net salary.
 The last post quake increase caused our rent to be 59% of Leahs's net salary.